Kotlin/kotlinx-benchmark/README.md

 }
 ```

-Example for plain Java project:
+This package can also be used for Java and Kotlin/JVM projects.
+Register a Java sourceSet as a target:

 ```groovy
 benchmark {